lllyasviel/ControlNet-v1-1-nightly/readme_temp.md

 # Model Specification

-Starting from ControlNet 1.1, we will use the Standard ControlNet Naming Rules (SCNNRs) to name all models.
+Starting from ControlNet 1.1, we begin to use the Standard ControlNet Naming Rules (SCNNRs) to name all models.
 We hope that this naming rule can improve the user experience.